lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This section gives some scenarios of the compression mechanism for IPv6/UDP.
-The goal is to illustrate the SCHC behavior.
+The goal is to illustrate the behavior of SCHC.

 The most common case using the mechanisms defined in this document will be a LPWAN Dev that embeds some applications running over